 2017 – today

-In 2017, the basketball players decided to return one of the old emblem variants, namely, 1979.
-In a modern interpretation, it looks like a ball surrounded by a wide light blue ring.
-In the central oval is the phrase “DETROIT PISTONS,” placed in two lines.
+In 2017, the basketball players decided to return to an older emblem, namely the 1979 version.
+In its modern interpretation, it looks like a ball surrounded by a wide light-blue ring.
+In the central oval is the phrase “DETROIT PISTONS,” arranged in two lines.
 Thin white stripes separate all elements.
-In Michigan, it is believed that this will be a new chapter in club history.
-This is the eighth renewal of the club’s emblem of the team, founded in 1941.
+In Michigan, it is believed that this will be a new chapter in the club’s history.
+This is the eighth update of the club’s emblem for the team founded in 1941.

 Font and Colors